noah-nuebling/mac-mouse-fix/Readme.md

 **Is Mac Mouse Fix compatible with the Apple Magic Mouse?**

 Mac Mouse Fix currently has no effect on the Apple Magic Mouse.
-Maybe I will add features in the future which work with the Magic Mouse.
+I might add features in the future which work with the Magic Mouse.

 **Is my Logitech / Razor Mouse compatible?**